Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 _Please note, this blogpost has been rewritten.
 For the old version, see [here](/old/post-7)._

-A strange, unnerving sense of contradiction has emerged for me over the past few years.
-As someone for whom sex is, quite literally, a defining element of my experience, my struggle with it as a paradoxically supposedly deterministic element I am labored and cursed with and also a liberatory, compelling element of my transgender experience, and this struggle makes itself clear as I began to look around my world and understand how not just trans individuals, but cishet ones must reconcile these polarizing and contradictory elements of sex, and not just sex, but of gender, of this amorphous blob of meaning that seems so callously hollow one must wonder how it ever came to be.
+Throughout the past few years, I have been struggling to reconcile my existence as a queer, transgender individual with the broader ideology of our society.
+Struggling against the dominant hermeneutics of gender and sex, paradoxically positioned as a viscerally liberating framework through which queer existence may be interpreted justly and accurately while in the same breath denying the very basics of how we understand ourselfs and our position in the society in which we find ourselfs, the mainstream, dominant, and even "progressive" conception of our very being as merely an insightful piece of evidence in favor of doing little more than nudging our liberal frameworks in a different decision as opposed to requiring a fundamental, radical alteration and restructuring of these concepts, it is hard, at times, to even begin to understand and reconcile my understanding of myself and my loved ones with these domineering hermeneutics.

+My guiding light, through all of this, has been the body.
+The body is not merely a physical form as either a vessel or a prison of gender.
+Rather, it is the very core of my experience.
+In dealing with this hermeneutical injustice, the body has offered me safety and continuity, heralding me through my transition even as I struggle against the only frameworks I am offered to interpret my existence.

+So today, in order to alleviate this injustice not just for myself but for my community, I will chart this meaning.
+I will deeply and thoroughly interrogate these elements that make up our queer existence, the frameworks that have interpreted and underpinned them throughout history, the presumptions that act as the guardrails of interpretation, the narratives that construct our being in a way that denies our complex position, and the conclusions that position themselves as the final authority.

-So today, I will chart this meaning.
-I will not just explore, but deeply interrogate the underlying elements, the histories, the presumptions, the narratives, and the conclusions.
-It is unendingly clear to me that if I am ever to understand my own existence, it is these elements of being that must not just be understood but deconstructed and reconstructed.
-And accordingly, I will reconstruct these meanings.
+It is clear to me that if we are ever to understand our own existence, it is not just the elements but the factors that construct, interpret, and produce them that must be understood, deconstructed, and reconstructed in our own image.

 ## All Too Common: The Sex/Gender Division